The Good Dog Coffee Brew Guide

 Technique:

-• Add a small amount of water to the grounds (the bloom) and allow 30 seconds for gas release.
+Add a small amount of water to the grounds until they are fully saturated (the bloom), and let rest for 30 seconds.

-• Continue pouring in slow, even spirals for a total brew time of 3–4 minutes.
+Continue pouring in slow, even spirals over the coffee grounds, taking breaks when the grounds are covered in water until the coffee drains completely through the filter.
+Aim for a total brew time of 3–4 minutes.

 Expert Insight:

 Pour over brewing highlights clarity and nuance.
-It is ideal for our lighter roasts, allowing distinct notes—citrus, floral, or fruit—to emerge with precision.
+It is ideal for our medium and lighter roasts, allowing distinct notes—citrus, floral, or fruit—to emerge with precision alongside any earthy base flavors.

 2. French Press